Serjge/friday_project/README.md

     Do you want to check yourself ?
 </p>

-You have deck with cards.
+<p align="center"> You have deck with cards.
 Every card has question and answer.
-After answer, you can rate a card.
+After answer, you can
+rate a card.
 You can create new card and change existing card.
 There is searching about card's name and about count cards.
-The application has pages: login, registration, profile (there is avatar and your name), page with deck and page with cards.
+The application has pages: login, registration, profile (there is avatar and your name), page with deck and page with cards. </p>

 <p align="center">
     <h3 align="center">Stack :</h3>